- M.A. Sport Management

 Focusing primarily on men’s basketball at the time, Brozino increased revenue by 87%, average attendance by 62%, and total student attendance by 116% over a four-year span as the program grew to become a regular in the national television spotlight.
 For three consecutive years, LBSU led the Big West Conference in average men’s basketball home attendance.
 Brozino and his team were responsible for four of the school’s top-ten all-time single game attendances, including the largest in school history at the time.
 Prior to leading the Marketing department, Brozino was the Assistant Director of Marketing (2008-09), Marketing Assistant (2007-08) and a Marketing Graduate Assistant (2006).

 In addition to his full-time duties, Dedan has also volunteered with several organizations and events during his career, including acting as the Big West Conference representative for NACMA from 2013-present and 2010-12, the 2007 NCAA Women’s Water Polo National Championship and the 2003 NCAA Division I Women’s Basketball Tournament.
-He is also an adjunct professor and member of the Board of Advisors for the CSULB Graduate Program in Sport Management, as well as an adjunct professor for the University of San Francisco’s Graduate Program in Sport Management.
+Currently, Dedan sits on the Board of Directors for the Orange County Youth Sports Foundation and the First Tee of Greater Pasadena.
+He is also an adjunct professor and member of the Board of Advisors for the CSULB Graduate Program in Sport Management, and has been an adjunct professor for the University of San Francisco’s Graduate Program in Sport Management.
 He received his Master's in Sport Management from CSULB in 2008.

 Dedan also did work as a sabermetrics expert for the statistics firm, Baseball Info Solutions, specializing in packaging of data for Major League Baseball teams and their scouting departments.

 Brozino is a graduate of DeSales University in Center Valley, PA where he earned a bachelor’s degree in Sport Administration and a minor in Print Journalism.
 He got his start in the sports industry at DSU as a Media Relations/Communications Assistant.
 While on campus in Center Valley, he was also a pitcher on the Bulldogs baseball team, which made the school’s only College World Series appearance in 2003, and was inducted into the school’s athletic Hall of Fame in 2013.

 Dedan, his wife and two children reside in nearby Los Angeles County.